For You I Will Be an Island – Photograph with AI

 In this project, I used AI as an experimenting tool, combining with memories from my childhood, to create a series of visuals that imagine how my hometown and the Yangtze River may look like in the future.
 I printed them out and hung them on a stand.
 I also recollected the household’s items that my family and I would normally take with us when the river flooded in the past.
 I photographed myself with these artifacts and the AI-generated visuals in front of the Yangtze River.

-The household items transcend their role as mere remnants of my lost home and my own deceased mother; they have become symbols of a divine sacrificial gesture, a tribute offered to the Mother River in hope of a better future, connecting personal and social, private and public, ritual and everyday practices.
+The household items are more than just memories of my home I lost to the River’s floods.
+They have become symbols of offerings, a sacred tribute to the Yangtze – the Mother River – in hope of a better future.
 The project’s title, “For You I Will Be an Island,” suggests the nurturing essence of a mother.
 During my voyage down the River, I often came across graves that were submerged in the water, looking like lonely islands.
 I sincerely hope that the Mother River will always be there for us, providing a safe island for not just her human children, but also other species to survive, regardless of what our future may hold.
-This project is an expansion of my previous work, “Mother,” 2017.

 I’d like to express my appreciation to The Canada Council for the Arts for its generous financial support, my photographer, Zen JinWen, and my family support and helps.